 b.
-1878, near Kiev; d.
+1878, near Kiev, Russia (Ukraine); d.
 1935, Leningrad

 Kazimir Severinovich Malevich was born on February 26, 1878, near Kiev.
 He studied at the Moscow Institute of Painting, Sculpture, and Architecture in 1903.
 During the early years of his career, he experimented with various Modernist styles and participated in avant-garde exhibitions, such as those of the Moscow Artists’ Association, which included Vasily Kandinsky and Mikhail Larionov, and the Jack of Diamonds exhibition of 1910 in Moscow.
 Malevich showed his Primitivist paintings of peasants at the exhibition Donkey’s Tail in 1912.
 After this exhibition he broke with Larionov’s group.
 In 1913, with composer Mikhail Matyushin and writer Alexei Kruchenykh, Malevich drafted a manifesto for the First Futurist Congress.
 That same year he designed the sets and costumes for the opera Victory over the Sun by Matyushin and Kruchenykh.
 Malevich showed at the Salon des Indépendants in Paris in 1914.